[Courtesy of thedailybeetnola.com]

 You can start off with the Moros Y Cristianos, a vegan dish made with small red beans and Louisiana-grown jasmine rice cooking in coconut milk and herbs.
 The entrée Brussel Sprouts Bowl features fresh Brussel sprouts with jasmine rice, spicy peanut butter, and avocado.

-6. Kindred
+4. Kindred

-7537 Maple St. (504) 841-9538, kindrednola.com
+7537 Maple St., (504) 841-9538

 Kindred [Courtesy of kindrednola.com]

 You don't have to worry if your food isn't full vegetarian at Kindred.
 In fact, this is a 100% vegan restaurant!
-Reading the menu, you'll see main dishes like the Shrimp PoBoy, Meatball Sub, and Maple Street Burger, but each and every item is fully plant food.
-The Shrimp PoBoy is made with fried mushrooms.
+Reading the menu, you'll see main dishes like the Shrimp Po-Boy, Meatball Sub, and Maple Street Burger, but each and every item is fully plant food.
+The Shrimp Po-Boy is made with fried mushrooms.
 The meatballs in the sub are vegan.
 The burger patty is non-GMO soy burger.

 The Tuna Salad and Tuna Sandwich are hits with people wanting a light lunch.
 The "tuna" is actually smashed chickpeas.
-The Vegan Cauliflower PoBoy is fried cauliflower tossed in buffalo or Kindred sauce and served on French bread with lettuce, tomatoes, pickles, and vegan mayo.
+The Vegan Cauliflower Po-Boy is fried cauliflower tossed in buffalo or Kindred sauce and served on French bread with lettuce, tomatoes, pickles, and vegan mayo.

-7. Sweet Soulfood
+5. Sweet Soulfood

 Sweet Soulfood [Courtesy of sweetvegansoulfood.com]

 Sweet Soulfood proudly serves fully vegan dishes that look and taste just like traditional New Orleans soulfood.
-Instead of order a la carte items, Sweet Soulfood has plate options that change daily.
+Instead of ordering a la carte items, Sweet Soulfood has plate options that change daily.
 You will be presented with a main dish and several side dishes, and you simply pick how many items you want.

 You can choose to have between one and four menu items.
 Your options for one day could be: Eggplant Lasagna, Orange Cauliflower, Fried Cauliflower, Cashew Mac, Jambalaya, Veggie Fried Rice, Okra Gumbo, Creole Curry, Mushrooms N' Gravy, Cabbage, Collard Greens, Sweet Potatoes, Bread Pudding, and Potato Salad.

-8. I-Tal Garden
+6. I-Tal Garden

 I-Tal Garden [Courtesy of italgardennola.com]

-In the Treme neighborhood, I-Tal Garden serves all vegan food that you might swear is not vegan at all.
-Take the Cajun Oyster Bites which look like fried oysters.
+In the Tremé neighborhood, I-Tal Garden serves all vegan food that you might swear is not vegan at all.
+Take the Cajun Oyster Bites, which look like fried oysters.
 They're actually chickpea-battered oyster mushrooms fried crispy.
-The sticky, sweet Ribs are actually made of jackfruit.
+The sticky, sweet ribs are actually made of jackfruit.

 These big, hearty plates can be eaten guilt-free knowing that no animals were harmed in their making.
 Even the wings are made of chickpea-battered cauliflower and fried before being tossed in one of the rich sauces.
-The Kickin' Strips are great for chicken-lovers: portobello mushroom caps sliced and fried.
+The Kickin' Strips are great for chicken-lovers: portobello mushroom caps that are sliced and fried.

-9. Breads on Oak
+8. Breads on Oak

 Breads on Oak [Courtesy of Breads on Oak Facebook]